Number of Employees: Approximately 300

 Philip Morris Limited was first incorporated in 1950 but it was not until recently that we opened affiliate offices in the U.K. and Ireland.
-Today, we are based in London and Dublin and are responsible for the sale and merchandising of Philip Morris International brands, including Marlboro and Chesterfield, employing nearly 60 people throughout the U.K. and Ireland.
+Today, we are based in London and Dublin and are responsible for the sale and merchandising of Philip Morris International brands, including Marlboro, Chesterfield and L&M, employing approximately 300 people throughout the UK and Ireland.
+In June 2014, we acquired Nicocigs Ltd, a company that was formed in 2008 which has become a market leader in the UK independent sector.
+Nicocig is one of the market leading e-cigarette businesses in the UK and has a portfolio of brands including Nicocig, Vivid and MESH.

 Smoking and Health